albertintech/apai/docs/judiciary/fjbaa/epps-sitaraman-framework-evaluation.md

 The Act addresses both concerns.
 On the first, the Act accepts that predictable appointments will carry political salience but argues this is preferable to the current system's actuarial randomness.
 The key is that the slate-based nomination with Bloc STAR voting absorbs the political energy by channeling it into a collaborative selection process rather than an adversarial confirmation battle.
 Politicization of appointment timing is less corrosive when the confirmation mechanism itself structurally favors broadly acceptable nominees.

 On the second, the Act's three-phase career structure eliminates the post-service incentive problem entirely.
 Justices do not leave the bench after twelve years of active service; they transition to Senior Justice status with full Article III tenure, salary, and continued judicial duties.
 There is no "post-Court career" to angle for because there is no departure from the judiciary.
-The Senior Justice phase includes vacancy coverage rotation, circuit court service by designation, and Ethics Review Panel membership -- meaningful institutional roles that preserve both judicial identity and professional engagement.
+The Senior Justice phase includes vacancy coverage rotation, circuit court service by designation, and Ethics Review Panel membership (when not currently assigned to vacancy coverage rotation) -- meaningful institutional roles that preserve both judicial identity and professional engagement.
 This is a fundamentally different answer than any eighteen-year proposal provides, where post-term service is typically an afterthought rather than a structurally necessary career phase.

 ### Panels